quangtrieuphong/quangtrieuphong/README.md

 ### Hi there.
 Thank for spending your time here. 👋

-I am currently a beginner in everything I aspire to be.
+I am currently a beginner in everything I aspire to do.
 And I'm so happy about that.
-It means I am, or at least my soul is, still young. :wink: :grinning:
+It means I am, or at least my soul is, still young. :wink:

 Hope you'll find something helpful or inspiring in my repositories.
 I'd love any invitation to collaborate with you. :earth_asia: :hand: :earth_americas: :handshake: :earth_africa:
 <!--